fishi0x01/vsh/README.md

 - recursive operations on paths with `cp`, `mv` or `rm`
 - search with `grep` (substring or regular-expression)
+- substitute patterns in keys and/or values (substring or regular-expression) with `replace`
 - transparency towards differences between KV1 and KV2, i.e., you can freely move/copy secrets between both
 - non-interactive mode for automation (`vsh -c "<cmd>"`)
 - merging keys with different strategies through `append`